Gojo-Bots/Kanao_Tsuyuri/readme.md

 `DEV` User id of the developer who manages the bot and repo

+`WITHIN` Within how many seconds the bot will consider the message as spam

+`LIMIT` Number of message after which next message will considered as spam

+`TIME` For time the user will not get the increment in number message due to spam.Use m for minutes, h for hours and d for days

 `PREMIUM_COST` Cost of premium channel's link.
 Default to 50

 [![DEPLOY](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Gojo-Bots/Kanao_Tsuyuri/tree/main)